joelverhagen/NuGetTools/README.md

 - Interacting with real NuGet packages (either uploaded or from a source)
 - Better copy-pasting so you can easily get a snippet to drop in an email or document
 - REST API
-- Moving to .NET Core.
-Currently .NET Framework is used for App Domains and side-by-side loading of multiple NuGet client versions